 Title IX provided legal precedent by which women participating in sports became more common, and over time, socially accepted.
 Unfortunately, it can’t solve the issue of fair exposure.

 Media Disparity Contributes to the Sports Pay Gap

 If you click through sports coverage on television, listen to radio or podcasts, or read news online, you’ve probably noticed that vast majority of our media is dedicated to men’s sports – and there is no law forcing outlets to give equal coverage.

 But coverage of women’s sports is not just sparse – it may also be more boring.
 Another decades-long study found that while media on women’s sports is no longer overtly sexist, it still tends to be dull and obligatory, without the jokes and compliments used to frame segments on men’s sports.
-Of course, this creates a vicious cycle: if coverage of women’s sports is boring, those interested in women’s sports may be less inclined to read or watch, and the outlet continues to believe there is “no interest.”
+Of course, this creates a vicious cycle: if coverage of women’s sports is boring, those interested in women’s sports may be less inclined to read or watch content, and the outlet will continue to believe there is “no interest.”
 In this way, an imbalance in media coverage has also contributed to the gender pay gap in sports.

-Pay inequity goes beyond the Sports Pay Gap
+Pay Inequity Goes Beyond the Sports Pay Gap

 The gender pay gap in sports presents a unique set of variables impacting compensation, and hopefully sheds light on how we can work towards creating a fairer environment for athletes.
 In any profession, employers should ask how can they can ensure men and women are paid equitably to the best of their ability.

 Individualize employee pay based on unique job requirements and personal qualifications.

 Get the latest market pricing for benchmark jobs and jobs in your industry.

 Analyze the market and your qualifications to negotiate your salary with confidence.